 The Importance of a Healthy Smile

 Not enough people make oral health a top priority until a major oral health issue arises, such as tooth loss, gum disease, or major decay.
-When a major issue does pop up, it is almost too late to undo the damage via cost-effective means.
+When a major issue does pop up, it is almost too late to undo the damage via cost-effective dental treatments.
 At such points, the only options for restoration are costly and oftentimes invasive.
 Keeping the costs of care down and treatment to a bare minimum is only possible with ongoing dental care.

 Cost and treatment aside, there are other, just as important reasons to invest in your smile.
 According to Dr. George Hatzigiannis, a dental health professional who focuses on providing affordable care to low income neighborhoods, cites the following reasons for maintaining one’s oral health: